beaumanvienna/jarvis/JC_Workflow_Specification.md

   - a generic function that takes provider/model/prompt, or
   - a specific module for workflow-specific logic.

-Python tasks **SHOULD** avoid blocking the GIL unnecessarily (e.g., use I/O-bound calls, requests sessions, etc.).
+Python tasks **SHOULD** avoid blocking the GIL unnecessarily (e.g., use I/O-bound calls, async HTTP, etc.).
 Long-running CPU tasks **MAY** be done via separate processes if needed.

 ---